Antithesisx/scribe/README.md

 (It can be used without revcontrol, but there's not much of a point to it.)

 ### Installation
+- Resolve the dependencies;
-- Copy scribe to your PATH;
-- make sure it's executable.
+- copy scribe to your PATH and make sure it's executable:

+``
+sudo cp scribe /usr/bin/
+sudo chmod +x /usr/bin/scribe
+``